kek/kmail/README.md

 - Package: A collection of data that resides in a *mailbox*.
 It has a *sender*, a *recipient*, which owns the mailbox, a *file type*, a *payload* of that type, and *payable* information.
+- Payload: The actual contents of the file being sent.
 - Mailbox: A collection of packages that have been sent to a *recipient*.
 Each recipient has one mailbox.
 - Recipient: A user that has registered a *mailbox*.
 The recipient also has a